cran/jetpack/README.md

 ### 0.4.0

-Jetpack 0.4.0 reduces the number of dependencies from 42 to 9.
+Jetpack 0.4.0 greatly reduces the number of dependencies.
 As part of this, the `info` and `search` commands have been removed.

 ### 0.3.0